 Wildlife is all around us regardless of where we live and how wild or not the world around us seems.
 Only a matter of observation will open a person’s eyes, along with their other senses, to the natural world of the living creatures among us.
 The 4-H Wildlife Project can offer opportunities for youth development beginning with observation skills leading to a lifelong ethic of stewardship for our natural resources.
 The 4-H Natural Resources Program provides trainings and events for youth and adults to develop and enhance the knowledge and skills necessary for an adventure in wildlife.

-- 2014 Roundup Wildlife Challenge Information – PDF
+- 2014 Roundup Wildlife Challenge Information – link

 - Texas 4-H Forestry Invitational Handbook – PDF

 only sections on ‘Tree Identification’ (tree list), ‘Measuring Standing Trees’, ‘Forestry Concepts’, and ‘Glossary’ are eligible Challenge material and should be studied.